 Our favorite is using our Lodge dutch oven pot since we can use it on the stovetop and in the oven.
 We cooked this sauce in the oven for 4 hours.

-Make sure to blend the vegetables into the sauce before you add the ground beef (if using).
+Make sure to blend the vegetables and remaining tomatoes into the sauce before you add the ground beef (if using).
+Simmer for 20 minutes on stovetop with lid on.

 Top with grated parmesan cheese